 "Sir Charles Napier", the then Commander-in-chief of British Army in India, designed the map of the road.
 The entire resources and immense machinery at the disposal of the East India Company were put into the service for the execution of the project.
-Hence the work on the Great Hindustan Tibet Road began and continued for the rest of the second half of the nineteenth century.
+Hence the work on the Great Hindustan Tibet Road began, which continued for the rest of the second half of the nineteenth century.

 There were various reasons for constructing the road to Tibet.
 At that time the system of forced labor without salary called "begari" was prevalent in the hill states of Himachal Pradesh.
 These unpaid laborers were pressed into all types of service like transport of timber, goods and even the Govt. files to Shimla.

-The Southwest end of the road is Ambala in Haryana, while the Northeast end is Khab in Himachal Pradesh.
-Beginning from Kalka, the first lap went up to Shimla and was used for the vehicular traffic by 1860, when the 560 feet long traffic tunnel was constructed beyond Sanjauli in Shimla.
+The Southwest end of the road is at Ambala in Haryana, while the Northeast end is at Khab in Himachal Pradesh.
+Beginning from Kalka, the first lap went up to Sanjauli at Shimla and was used for the vehicular traffic by 1860.
+Thereafter a 560 feet long traffic tunnel was constructed beyond Sanjauli in Shimla.

 The stretch of 228 miles of the route from Shimla to the Shipki La pass on the Indo- Tibet border goes up to Shipki village in Tibet.
 It is the same "Shipki La" pass through which the author of "Seven years in Tibet" came to India.

-This mule track built and maintained by British was brought into focus by Lord Dalhousie, but the area had long been on the ancient "Silk Route" to China.
+This mule track built and maintained by the British was brought into focus by Lord Dalhousie, but the area had long been on the ancient "Silk Route" to China.

 The items like musk, borax, wool, livestock, dry fruits, precious and semi-precious stones were traded across the route to Tibet, Kashmir, Ladakh, and Yarkand, ever Since 1300 BC.